jasperdevrient/waylayio.github.io/_posts/2015-09-25-web-scraping.markdown

 categories: integration
 ---

 Belgiums love holiday!
 So we decided to create a sensor that tells you wheather there is a holiday in Belgium.
-For that we used one web site [web] that has a html table of holidays for Belgium.
+For that we used one web [site] [web] that has a html table of the holidays in Belgium.
 In order to turn this into a sensor, we used some little help from _cheerio_ library.
 So, let's see how does it work?

 {% highlight javascript linenos %}
 var url = "http://www.wettelijke-feestdagen.be/";